chebpy/chebpy/README.rst

 .. image:: images/readme-diag-2.png

-One can verify by elementary calculus that the exact value of the definite integral of ``f`` is equal to:
+One can verify anayltically that the exact value of the definite integral here is:

 .. code:: python